-- Make sure App Notifications is turned on.
+- Make sure App Notifications are turned on.
 The exact path differs across different manufacturers but it will be something like Settings > Sound and notifications > App Notifications.
 You should see a list with all apps that have work with push notifications.
 Tap on Facebook and make sure notifications aren’t blocked.

 - Try clearing cache data from the Facebook app and Messenger app.
 If notifications still don’t appear, try reinstalling the app.

-- Check if there’s any background data restriction to your Facebook app or you enabled any power saving modes that might hinder notifications.
-Don’t just focus on native power saving functions and check if you have any 3rd party battery saving apps that might cause this behavior.
+- Check if there’s any background data restriction to your Facebook app or you enabled any power-saving modes that might hinder notifications.
+Don’t just focus on native power-saving functions and check if you have any 3rd party battery-saving apps that might cause this behavior.

-Method One – Enabling Auto-Sync on Android
+Enabling Auto-Sync on Android

 - Go to the home screen and tap on Menu.

 - Tap on Settings and scroll down until you find the Accounts and Sync

 Note: The name of this menu option may differ from manufacturer to manufacturer.
 You can also find under the name “Accounts”.